stevekochscience/sqlschool/_posts/2014-02-06-outer-joins.markdown

 This is because the `LEFT JOIN` command tells the database to return all rows in the table in the `FROM` clause, regardless of whether or not they have matches in the table in the `LEFT JOIN` clause.
 You can explore the differences between a `LEFT JOIN` and a `JOIN` by solving these practice problems:

 <div class="practice-prob">
-  Write a query that performs an Inner Join between the `tutorial.crunchbase_acquisitions` table and the `tutorial.crunchbase_companies` table as in the above examples, but instead of listing individual rows, count the number of non-null rows in each table.
+  Write a query that performs an Inner Join between the <code>tutorial.crunchbase_acquisitions</code> table and the <code>tutorial.crunchbase_companies</code> table, but instead of listing individual rows, count the number of non-null rows in each table.
 </div>
 <div class="practice-prob-answer">
   <a href="https://stealth.modeanalytics.com/tutorial/reports/e6cde36b3e4a" target="_blank">See the Answer &raquo;</a>
 </div>

 <div class="practice-prob">
-  Modify the query above to be a `LEFT JOIN`.
+  Modify the query above to be a <code>LEFT JOIN</code>.
 Note the difference in results.
 </div>
 <div class="practice-prob-answer">
   <a href="https://stealth.modeanalytics.com/tutorial/reports/0653d8834126" target="_blank">See the Answer &raquo;</a>